StephenBanbury/jekyll-blank-template/_posts/2019-02-17-week-three-app-jam.markdown

 _Looking for a reasonable and achievable use of the time I have left on the App Jam._<br>
 Perhaps I could develop a suite of word games or activities of the type that families use to pass the time on long car journeys.<br>
 There are a number of possibilities that Datamuse API can be used for, if it is used creatively.
 I could also make use of a thesaurus API if required. <br>
-I have potentially around forty hours left on this project - if I set myself the goal of producing concepts for four games in quick succession, giving myself two hours on each one, I will have around thirty-two hours left in which to put together wire-frame representations of the concepts.
+At this point, I have potentially around forty hours left - if I set myself the goal of producing concepts for four games in quick succession, giving myself two hours on each one, I will have around thirty-two hours left in which to put together wire-frame representations of the concepts.
 If I again give myself two hours for each game, then I will have approximately twenty-eight hours in which to make a stab at coding them.
 I may find that time slips here and there, or that I have given myself too much to do.
 I will allow for a small amount of lee-way, but will force myself to cut off short rather than eat into the next phase.<br><br>
 **I Spy** : using 'sounds like', 'begins with' etc.<br>
 **Chinese Whispers** - developed from the concept outlined earlier, where meanings change through small incremental 'misunderstandings' introduced via the thesaurus.<br>
 **Guess the word** : present player with text with certain words replaced with synonyms or antonyms - the player must guess the real word.<br><br>